VikramxD/PicPilot/README.md

 -  Support for CogvideoX finetuning

 ## Limitations
-- Requires a GPU for optimal performance
+- Requires Powerful GPU's to Run  for optimal performance Especially the FLUX Models
 - Processing time may vary depending on the complexity of the task and input size
 - Image to video conversion is limited to one image at a time